Dave Pasiak

-David Pasiak is currently the head men's basketball coach and sports information director at Northern Vermont University-Lyndon.
+David Pasiak is currently the head men's basketball coach and sports information director at Vermont State University Lyndon.
 He was named to those positions in September, 2017.
 Previously he was the head men's basketball coach at Onondaga Community College from August 2000 through December, 2015.
 He had a career record of 264–198 in 15+ seasons at OCC and 283–236 overall in 17+ seasons at the NJCAA level.
 Pasiak is actively involved in Coaches vs. Cancer.
 In his seventh season as head coach at OCC, he earned his 150th victory at the NJCAA level and in the process became Onondaga's all-time winningest coach (OCC Athletics).
 He also served as Onondaga's interim athletic director from November 2009 to August 2011, and served as associate athletic director until leaving the college in 2015.
 He was named Mid-State Athletic Conference Coach of the Year in 2002, 2003 and 2008.
 He was the NJCAA Region III Division III Coach of the Year in 2003.
 Pasiak guided his 2006–2007 team to the school's first Mid-State Athletic Conference championship in 15 years.